mtplr/blacomcalc/README.md

 # Blacomcalc

-A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), center of masses (CoM) , distances between center of masses and bond angles of the given molecules and bonds (in `input_file` file), starting from a standard `.xyz` file.
+A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), center of masses (CoM), distances between center of masses and bond angles of the given molecules and bonds, starting from a standard `.xyz` file.

-Also, for every molecule, it creates a BLA.dat file that can be plotted with e.g. Gnuplot.
+In addition, a `BLA.dat` file containing all bond lengths is created.
+It can be plotted with e.g. Gnuplot, OriginLab or Matplotlib.

-Please, read carefully how to properly create the input file [here](#input-file).
+Please, read carefully how to properly create the **input file**, [here](#input-file).

 ## Credits